 Quantum key distribution (QKD) for example enables the tap-proof encryption of data by exploiting the quantum properties of light.
-For transmission of encrypted data single-photon sources (SPS) can be used for optimal performance.
-Our fast TDCs facilitate the development of single-photon counting receiver modules which convert single-photon detection events into streams of time-tags - synchronized to the excitation-laser source.
+Im quantum communication transmission of encrypted data single-photon sources (SPS) can be used for optimal performance.
+Our fast TDCs facilitate the development of low-noise single-photon counting receiver modules which convert single-photon detection events into streams of time-tags - synchronized to the excitation-laser source.

 A typical example for the use of cronologic TDCs in this area is the research of Wolfgang Löffler: